Deploy TKG packages in airgapped environments

 Create the manifest

-apiVersion: v1 kind: ServiceAccount metadata: name: contour-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: contour-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: contour-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: contour namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment ext.packaging.carvel.dev/ytt-paths-from-secret-name.1: image-pull-secret-overlay-daemonset spec: serviceAccountName: contour-sa packageRef: refName: contour.tanzu.vmware.com versionSelection: constraints: 1.20.2+vmware.2-tkg.1 values: - secretRef: name: contour-data-values --- apiVersion: v1 kind: Secret metadata: name: contour-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | --- infrastructure_provider: vsphere namespace: tanzu-system-ingress contour: configFileContents: {} useProxyProtocol: false replicas: 2 pspNames: "vmware-system-restricted" logLevel: info envoy: service: type: LoadBalancer annotations: {} nodePorts: http: null https: null externalTrafficPolicy: Cluster disableWait: false hostPorts: enable: false http: 80 https: 443 hostNetwork: false terminationGracePeriodSeconds: 300 logLevel: info pspNames: null certificates: duration: 8760h renewBefore: 360h
+contour.yamlapiVersion: v1 kind: ServiceAccount metadata: name: contour-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: contour-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: contour-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: contour namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment ext.packaging.carvel.dev/ytt-paths-from-secret-name.1: image-pull-secret-overlay-daemonset spec: serviceAccountName: contour-sa packageRef: refName: contour.tanzu.vmware.com versionSelection: constraints: 1.20.2+vmware.2-tkg.1 values: - secretRef: name: contour-data-values --- apiVersion: v1 kind: Secret metadata: name: contour-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | --- infrastructure_provider: vsphere namespace: tanzu-system-ingress contour: configFileContents: {} useProxyProtocol: false replicas: 2 pspNames: "vmware-system-restricted" logLevel: info envoy: service: type: LoadBalancer annotations: {} nodePorts: http: null https: null externalTrafficPolicy: Cluster disableWait: false hostPorts: enable: false http: 80 https: 443 hostNetwork: false terminationGracePeriodSeconds: 300 logLevel: info pspNames: null certificates: duration: 8760h renewBefore: 360hand apply it to the cluster:

 Install Harbor